jagaad-academy/php-course/php/README.md

 # Running the test file 🥷🐘

-This is the way PHP internal run the tests.
+This is the way PHP internals runs the tests.
 See [Running the test suite](https://www.phpinternalsbook.com/tests/running_the_test_suite.html) in the PHP Internals Book.

 *Version: PHP 8.2*